oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

     The dashboard is automatically updated to include audit event statistics for only your target database.
 Notice that there is no activity recorded yet.

-## Task 9: Perform admin activity on the target database
+## Task 9: Generate admin activity on the target database

 In this task you run a SQL script that runs admin activity on the target database.
 This activity will be audited by Oracle Data Safe.

 1. Return to the **SQL | Oracle Database Actions** browser tab.
 If your session has expired, sign in again.

-2. Download the **admin-user-activity.sql** script and save it to a temporary directory on your computer.
+2. Download the [**admin-user-activity.sql**](https://objectstorage.us-ashburn-1.oraclecloud.com/p/AUKfPIGuTde04z4OnuaZN2EP0LxNl4hJWI2jZiTw23aWzSoa2_Byvs8OGPw20-dt/n/c4u04/b/livelabsfiles/o/security-library/admin-user-activity.sql) script and save it to a temporary directory on your computer.

 3. Open the file in a text editor and copy the entire script to the clipboard.